Probabilistic Existence of Large Sets of Designs: Introduction

 In particular there must exist $\gamma \in \Z^B$ such that

-The set of integers N satisfying \eqref{eq:div} consists of all integer multiples of some minimal positive integer $c_1$.
+The set of integers $N$ satisfying \eqref{eq:div} for some $\gamma \in \Z^B$ consists of all integer multiples of some minimal positive integer $c_1$.
 This is because if $N_1$ and $N_2$ are solutions then so is $N_1-N_2$.
 Thus it follows that $|T|$ must be an integer multiple of $c_1$.
 This is the divisibility condition and $c_1$ is the divisibility parameter of $V$.

 We can rephrase~\eqref{eq:div} as $\frac{N}{|B|}\sum_{b\in B} \phi(b)$ belongs to the lattice spanned by $\{\phi(b): b \in B\}$.

 \begin{definition}[Lattice spanned by $\phi$] We define $\L(\phi)$ to be the lattice spanned by $\{\phi(b): b\in B\}$.